 We attach great importance on early and positive communication between staff and parents.

 We see an effective home/school partnership as being essential to a successful education.
 It has a direct relationship to the amount of progress a child makes.
 As far as possible we operate an 'open door' policy.

 At the beginning of each term each class teacher sends out a class letter to parents to give them advance notice of the term's activities.
 There are regular opportunities to come into school and celebrate your child's success.

-Every term you will receive a report on your child's progress which highlights their strengths and any areas to develop.
+You will receive a report on your child's progress which highlights their strengths and any areas to develop.
 A more detailed written report is sent to parents at the end of the academic year.
-At informal and formal open evenings parents have the opportunity to see their children's work and discuss it with the class teacher.
-Formal Parent Consultation evenings are held three times a year.